Rouquier's conjecture and diagrammatic algebra: Koszul duality

 \section{Koszul duality}

-Unlike the earlier sections, the results in this section depends on the ``categorical dimension conjecture'' of Vasserot and Varagnolo \cite[8.8]{MR2673739} that $\cO^{\vartheta}$ is equivalent to a truncated parabolic category $\cO$ for an affine Lie algebra; as mentioned in the introduction, this is proven in \cite{RSVV} and \cite{LoVV}.
+Unlike the earlier sections, the results in this section depend on the ``categorical dimension conjecture'' of Vasserot and Varagnolo \cite[8.8]{MR2673739} that $\cO^{\vartheta}$ is equivalent to a truncated parabolic category $\cO$ for an affine Lie algebra; as mentioned in the introduction, this is proven in \cite{RSVV} and \cite{LoVV}.
+This conjecture shows, amongst other things, that $\cO^{\vartheta}$ and thus $T^\vartheta$ possess a Koszul grading.

+\begin{remark} Papers of the author \cite{Webqui,WebSD} which have appeared since this article first became available as a preprint give an alternate approach to proving the Koszulity of $ T^\vartheta$, and the Koszul duality result of Theorem \ref{Koszul-dual}.
+These use the realizations of these algebras in terms of category $\cO$ on affine quiver varieties, instead of the truncated affine category $\cO$ of \cite{MR2673739}. \end{remark}

-This conjecture shows, amongst other things, that $\cO^{\vartheta}$ and thus $T^\vartheta$ possess a Koszul grading. {\it A priori}, it is not clear that this Koszul grading is Morita equivalent to the one that we've already defined; in fact, a general uniqueness property of Koszul gradings shows this.
+{\it A priori}, it is not clear that this Koszul grading is Morita equivalent to the one that we've already defined; in fact, a general uniqueness property of Koszul gradings shows this.
 To clarify: \begin{definition} We call a finitely dimensional graded algebra $A$ {\bf Koszul} if it is graded Morita equivalent to a positively graded algebra $A'$ which is Koszul in the usual sense; we call a graded abelian category {\bf Koszul} if it is equivalent to the category of graded modules over a Koszul algebra. \end{definition}